Ely, Cardiff

 Ely (Trelái from tref, town + Afon Elái, River Ely) is a district and community in Cardiff, Wales.
 It is to the north of Cowbridge Road West.
-Caerau defines the boundary to the south as does River Ely to the east and in part to the north.
+Caerau defines the boundary to the south as does the River Ely to the east and in part to the north.

-The Roman era
+Roman era

-In Roman times, Ely was the site of a Roman villa, near the old racecourse.
+In Roman times, Ely was the site of a Roman villa, near the old racecourse, and of iron smelting possibly using manganese to harden steel.
 There is also thought to have been a Roman road near the site linking to Cardiff Roman Fort and eastwards to Newport.

 19th century

 In 1855, the first horse race took place at Ely Racecourse, which took over from the Great Heath racecourse.

 The Ordnance Survey map from the early 1880s shows just how isolated the ancient Ely village was from the rest of Cardiff.
 Reports about travelling along the main road over Ely Common to Cardiff talk of potholes and no shelter and a terrible journey on foot.
 Most of Ely was still farmland feeding Cardiff's population.
 A railway station had only recently been constructed, and this gave the surrounding area further potential for mass housing development.

 The 'Ely Industrial School' on Cowbridge Road East was home to orphaned children originally from Cardiff.
 It had been set up to accommodate "pauper children" from 1863.
 It was very much a product of the Victorian age, and workhouse mentality, increased social awareness and responsibility saw it closing in 1903 and converted to additional workhouse accommodation for adults (though never used for that purpose), known as Ely Lodge.
-The children lived in what became as Ely Homes.
+The children lived in what became known as Ely Homes.
 The school was demolished some years later and an infectious diseases isolation unit was built on the same site.

 The land was once owned by the Earl of Plymouth, who dictated that alcohol may not be sold on the land.
 As a result, like other plots of land with similar conditions, the boundaries of the old estate can be approximated by the locations of public houses around the area.
 To attract business from nearby areas, establishments would be built as close to it as possible without actually being in Ely (local establishments are actually in Caerau and Fairwater).